 Generally speaking, there 8 ways to improve your liquidity.
 You will most likely use a mix of those paths to achieve your goal.
 Some of the methods we will discuss are easy and give fast results whereas others are more long-term.
 Let’s briefly discuss them

 - Reduce inventory.
 A lot of firms selling physical goods will have significant inventory on their hands.
-To operate your business you need not only an inventory of finished goods, but also raw materials and work in progress.
+To operate your business you need not only an inventory of finished goods but also raw materials and work in progress.
 This is one of the biggest sources of fast cash.
-Below a short movie showing what methods you can use to achieve this goal:
+Below is a short movie showing what methods you can use to achieve this goal:

 - Reduce Receivables.
 Another way to improve your cash position is to work on making sure that you get the money faster.
-You can do it by renegotiating with your customers terms of payments or in some cases (for example in the case of consumer goods) going directly to the end customers.
-Below a short movie showing what methods you can use to achieve this goal
+You can do it by renegotiating with your customers’ terms of payments or in some cases (for example in the case of consumer goods) going directly to the end customers.
+Below is a short movie showing what methods you can use to achieve this goal

 - Improve Payables.
 Once you are done negotiating with the customer it’s time to talk with the suppliers.
 To have more cash on your hand you have to convince them to wait a bit longer for their money.
 There are also some other tricks that you can use: you can look for new suppliers, consolidate the existing suppliers, and use it as an excuse to get better payment terms.
 Some firms improve their payables by using consignment stock or reverse factoring.
 A lot can be achieved also by playing with the frequency of purchase and changing the moment of issuing invoices.

 - Restructure Debt.
 The most difficult and time-consuming will be the discussion with banks.
 Generally speaking, you can either convince them to change the schedule of payment and charge you a lower interest rate or you can look for other alternative ways of financing your firm.
-Below a short movie showing what methods you can use to achieve this goal
+Below is a short movie showing what methods you can use to achieve this goal